September 11, 2025 2:42 am

 Islamic Artifacts in Civilization Museum

-Many styles of Arabic calligraphy were invented here, including the Kufic, Naskh, and Thuluth, which may be seen on the walls of numerous structures, as well as the decoration of objects and manuscripts.
+The era also saw the invention of many styles of Arabic calligraphy, such as Kufic, Naskh, and Thuluth.
+These styles can be seen on the walls of many buildings, as well as on decorative objects and in manuscripts.

 Islamic Artifacts in Civilization Museum